voltsn/knowledge-base/frameworks/laravel/The Basics.md

 >Javascript files are added in the __public__ folder, if we wish to use sass or tailwind we have to go through [Laravel Mix](https://laravel.com/docs/10.x/mix#main-content)

 # Routes
-Routes are the main entrance of a Laravel application.
-When we create a route, we call its controller and a specific action.
-A list of all available routes can be seen with the following command: `php artisan route:list`
+- Routes are the main entrance of a Laravel application.
+- When we create a route, we call its controller and a specific action.
+- A list of all available routes can be seen with the following command: `php artisan route:list`

 ## Facades
-Facades provide a _static_ interface to classes that are available in the application's service container, Laravel ships with multiple facades that provide access to almost all of its features.
-They serve as _static proxies_ to underlying classes in the service container.
+- Facades provide a _static_ interface to classes that are available in the application's service container
+- Laravel ships with multiple facades that provide access to almost all of its features.
+- They serve as _static proxies_ to underlying classes in the service container.

 ## HTTP Definition
-HTTP defines a set of request methods to indicate the desired action to be performed for a given resouce, they are sometimes reffered to as HTTP verbs.
-Each one of the them implements a different action however some common features are shared among them.
+- HTTP defines a set of request methods to indicate the desired action to be performed for a given resouce,
+- They are sometimes reffered to as HTTP verbs.
+- Each one of the them implements a different action however some common features are shared among them.
 A request method can be safe, ==idempotent==, or cacheable.

-## Example
 ```php
 // Display all the articles
 Route::get('/articles',function(){